intersystems-ib/wifis-connect/README.md

 3. Use `WiFIS.V202.BO.SAMLjava` component in your production to generate the SAML Ticket.
 You can find a full working example on Quick Start section.

+---
+**NOTE**

+*This application is an open-source add-on for InterSystems HealthCare products and does not form part of the official release.
+InterSystems WRC technical assistance will not attend issues related with this application.*

+---